xStarbound/xStarbound/doc/lua/animator.md

 #### `void` animator.setGlobalTag(`String` tagName, `String` tagValue)

 Sets a global animator tag.
-A global tag replaces any tag `<tagName>` with the specified tagValue across all animation parts.
+A global tag replaces any tag `<tagName>` with the specified `tagValue` across all image paths in animation parts.
+See `root.md` for more information on animator tags.

 ---

 #### `void` animator.setPartTag(`String` partType, `String` tagName, `String` tagValue)

 Sets a local animator tag.
-A part tag replaces any tag `<tagName>` with the specified tagValue in the partType animation part only.
+A part tag replaces any tag `<tagName>` with the specified `tagValue` in image paths within the animation part specified in `partType` only.
+See `root.md` for more information on animator tags.

 ---